 Let our experts help you design the perfect pool for your space and budget.

-Are Plunge Pools Good for Small Backyards in Australia?
+Get My Free Pool Quote Now ➔Are Plunge Pools Good for Small Backyards in Australia?

-The average plunge pool cost in Newcastle ranges from $40,000 to $65,000, depending on the pool type, backyard conditions, and add-ons like solar heating or LED lighting.
+The plunge pool cost in Newcastle ranges from $40,000 to $65,000, depending on the pool type, backyard conditions, and add-ons like solar heating or LED lighting.
 For a custom-built concrete plunge pool, costs can go as high as $100,000+.
 Here’s the breakdown:

 Pool Type | Total Price Range (Including labour) |